vaishaliranjan/COA-Project-Calculator-using-8086-Assembly-Language/README.md

-engineering developer should know the assembly language so that by the piece of code one can understand what is going in the central processing unit and most important thing about assembly language is where a person wants to work at byte-bit level
+engineering developer should know the assembly language so that by the piece of code one can understand what is going in the central processing unit and most important thing about assembly language is where a person wants to work at byte-bit level.

 ---

 <div id="header" align="center">